25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ## Application State

 In React **`props` are immutable**.
-This leads to static components.
+This leads to static components

 ### `useState` Hook

-The `useState` [hook](#hooks) declares a "state variable".
+The `useState` [hook](#hooks) declares a "state variable"

-This is a way to "preserve" some values between the function calls - `useState` is a new way to use the exact same capabilities that [`this.state`](#class-based-state) provides in a class.
+This is a way to "preserve" some values between the function calls - `useState` is a new way to use the exact same capabilities that [`this.state`](#class-based-state) provides in a class

-- Normally, variables "disappear" when the function exits but state variables are preserved by React.
+- Normally, variables "disappear" when the function exits but state variables are preserved by React

-- React will preserve this state between re-renders.
+- React will preserve this state between re-renders

 - `useState` returns a pair:
   - The current state value and a function that lets you update it